 Investing the same amount (or a given range) in every deal is a strategy that many Angel Investors employ.
 The reason is that – no matter how confident you may be in a deal – the fact is that most of your companies will fail and predicting major successes is impossible.

 Do you think you could pick the future winners based on their current product?
 Keep in mind that many companies (such as Twitter, PayPal, and Groupon) started with completely different products than the ones that made them famous (and rich).

 No one can predict the future.
 So build an anti-fragile portfolio that doesn’t depend on knowing the future, but is structured to thrive regardless of the outcome.
 Spread your bets among many high-quality deals to ensure that you have better odds of hitting the big successes.

 Thus, it is our belief that investing equal amounts across all deals that meet your minimum due diligence is the best method for starting out.
 Especially now, since there is no US historical data [yet] to build models and predict performance based on actual equity crowdfunding deals.

 If you wish to make an exception and invest more, that is completely up to you.
 Just understand that you are putting yourself at higher risk by concentrating your holdings in an asset class that has a higher probability of failing than succeeding.

 Learn More by Signing up for CrowdWise Academy

-We covered a lot today, from going over asset allocation for your portfolio, to figuring out how many companies to invest in, how much to invest in each deal, and how quickly to invest your funds.
+We covered a lot today including asset allocation for your portfolio, figuring out how many companies to invest in, how much to invest in each deal, and how quickly to invest your funds.

-If you are interested in getting more structured learning and education about investing in equity crowdfunding, we are putting together CrowdWise Academy courses.
+If you are interested in getting more structured learning and education about investing in equity crowdfunding, check out our 100% free CrowdWise Academy courses.